Choose another writer in this calendar:

 Writer and painter, one of the main theoreticians of Fenno-Swedish modernism.
 Enckell's production is interlaced with poetry, aphorisms, drama and prose.
 There are also symbols from ancient Greece and Rome in his verse and plays.
-With Edith Södergran, Elmer Diktonius, Gunnar Björling, and Henry Parland, Enckell became a member of a new avantgarde school of Swedish-speaking poets in Finland, who introduced new ideas into literature.
+With Edith Södergran, Elmer Diktonius, Gunnar Björling, and Henry Parland, Rabbe Enckell became a member of a new avantgarde school of Swedish-speaking poets in Finland, who introduced new ideas into literature.
 His brother Olof also gained fame as a critic, novelist, and literary scholar.

 "One can find nothing in life